In this Section

-Getting involved in campus life enhances the education that you receive in the classroom by giving you hands-on experience with program planning, individual leadership and group development.
-A variety of daytime and evening activities provide opportunities for students of various cultural and ethnic backgrounds to learn, socialize and share their life experiences.
+Getting involved in campus life enhances the education you receive in the classroom by giving you hands-on experience with program planning, individual leadership and group development.
+A variety of daytime and evening activities provides opportunities for students of various cultural and ethnic backgrounds to learn, socialize and share their life experiences.

 For more information on student activities at BHCC, call 617-228-2260, stop by Room D106H or email email@example.com.

 Visit the Student Activities web page for current hours.